JOR-Coder24/Brazilian_fires_data_analysis/README.md

 An interactive map visualising the density of fire incidents across Brazil.

-WARNING-If you run this all togetherm it produces a LOT of data so you want to comment out the necessary parts,
+WARNING-If you run this all together, it will  produce a LOT of data so you want to comment out the necessary parts,